-Beware titer tells me.
-We are lying in hammocks between tk trees beneath stars.
-I have just come from you aching with sin and looking forward to more.
-I ask her what she means.
+Once more I aim north, following the hoof prints at a distance.
+The day is warm and becoming warmer.
+Now I am thinking not of dew on the ground but of tall dry grass under starlight.
+You hold your hand over my mouth so no one can hear my pleasure startling hens from their sleep.
+Quiet.
+No one should know but Lila does.
+Beware she tells me.
+We are lying in hammocks between trees beneath stars.
+I am just come from you aching with sin and looking forward to more.
+I ask her meaning.
 She says there is only one fool in this place and she is not it, so beware.
 I am too sleepy to answer and not wanting to.
-I prefer thoughts of that place under your jaw where your neck meets bone, a small curve deep enough for a tongue tip but no bigger than a quail's egg.
+I prefer thoughts of that place under your jaw where you neck meets bone, a small curve deep enough for a tongue tip but no bigger than a quail's egg.
 I am sinking into sleep when I hear her say I told myself it was rum.
-Only rum the first time.

-Because a man of his learning and position in the town would never defile himself so if he were sober.
-I understood and obeyed the need for secrecy.

-When he came to the house I never looked him in the eye.
-I only looked for the straw he would place in the gate hinge as the sign of our meeting that night.
+Only rum the first time because a man of his learning and position in the town would never dishonor himself so if sober.
+I understand, she is saying, and obey the need for secrecy.
+When he comes to the house I never look him in the eye.
+I only look for the straw in his mouth or the stick he places in the gate hinge as the sign of our meeting that night.
+Sleepiness is leaving me.

-Suddenly sleepiness leaves me.
 I sit up and dangle my legs over the hammock.
 There is something new in her voice that pricks me to fear.
 I look at her.
-Brightness of stars, moon glow, both are enough to see her face but neither is enough to know her expression.
-Her hair is loose, strands of it escaping the hammock's weave.
+Brightness of stars, moon glow, both are enough to see her face but neither is enough to know her expression. is loose, strands of it escaping the hammock's weave.
 She is saying that she is without clan and under a white man's rule.
-There was no rum the second time nor the next, she is saying, but those times he uses the flat of his hand when he is displeased, when she spills lamp oil on his breeches or he finds a worm in the stew.
-Then comes a time when he uses his fist.
-The Spanish coin slips through a worn place in her apron pocket and is never found.
-I am already fourteen and ought to know better she is saying.
+There is no rum the second time nor the next, she is saying, but those times he uses the flat of his hand when he is displeased, when she spills lamp oil on his breeches or he finds a tiny worm in the stew.
+Then comes a time when he uses first his fist and then a whip.
+The Spanish coin is lost through a worn place in her apron pocket and is never found.
+I am already fourteen and ought to know better, she is saying.
 And now, she is saying, I do.
-She tells me how it is to walk through town lanes wiping blood from her nose with her fingers, that because her eyes are closing she stumbles and people believe she is drunk like so many Indians and tell her so.
+She tells me how it is to walk through town lanes wiping blood from her nose with her fingers, that because her eyes are closing she stumbles and people believe she is drunk like so many natives and tell her so.
 The Presbyterians stare at her but say nothing.
 They visit the printer to offer her up for sale.
-Sir makes the purchase but now before she breaks the neck of two roosters and places the head in her lover's shoes.
+Sir makes the purchase but not before she breaks the neck of two roosters and places a head in each of her lover's shoes.
 Every step he takes from then on will take him closer to ruin.

-Listen, she is saying.
-I was your age when flesh was my only hunger.
+Listen to me, she is saying.
+I am your age when flesh is my only hunger.

 Men have two hungers.
 The beak that grooms also bites.
 Tell me, she says, what will it be when his work here is done.
 Will he take you with him?